usnistgov/IFA/README.md

 - Download freewrap651.zip from <https://sourceforge.net/projects/freewrap/files/freewrap/freeWrap%206.51/>.
 More recent versions of freeWrap will **not** work with the IFA.
 - Extract freewrap.exe and put it in the same directory as the IFA files that were downloaded from GitHub.

-Install the ActiveTcl **8.5 32-bit** version of Tcl.

-- Download the ActiveTcl installer from <https://www.activestate.com/products/tcl/>.
-You will have to create an ActiveState account.
-- **Tcl 8.5 32-bit might only be available as a paid legacy version of Tcl.**  ActiveTcl 8.6.n and 64-bit versions are not supported for SFA.
-- The Windows installer file name is: ActiveTcl-8.5.18.0.nnnnnn-win32-ix86-threaded.exe
-- Run the installer and use the default installation folders

-Several packages not included with the ActiveTcl installer also need to be installed.
+Several Tcl packages not included in freewrap also need to be installed.

-- teapot.zip contains the additional Tcl packages
+- teapot.zip in the 'source' directory contains the additional Tcl packages
+- Create a directory C:/Tcl/lib
-- Unzip teapot.zip to C:/Tcl/lib to overwrite the existing teapot directory
+- Unzip teapot.zip to the 'lib' directory to create C:/Tcl/lib/teapot

 ## Build the IFC File Analyzer

-First, edit the source code file ifa.tcl and uncomment the lines at the top of the file that start with 'lappend auto_path C:/Tcl/lib/teapot/package/...'
+Edit the source code file ifa.tcl and uncomment the lines at the top of the file that start with 'lappend auto_path C:/Tcl/lib/teapot/package/...'

-Then, open a command prompt window and change to the directory with the IFA Tcl files and freewrap.
+Open a command prompt window and change to the directory with the IFA Tcl files and freewrap.
 To create the executable ifa.exe, enter the command:

 ```
 freewrap -f ifa-files.txt